Regulatory Affairs Committee

 6. The Clinical Trials SWG will work with the MHLW and PMDA to resolve issues related to the Single Patient IND system, satellite trials, and other clinical trial systems being discussed in the clinical trial ecosystem project.

-7. The SWG for Non-clinical Issues will work with MHLW and PMDA to study the operation of the documentary conformity survey (quality and non-clinical).
+7. The SWG for Non-clinical Issues will work with MHLW and PMDA to examine the operation of the documentary conformity survey (quality and non-clinical).

 8. The SWG for Electronic Data Submission will discuss with MHLW and PMDA to resolve issues related to the operation of electronic data submission.

-9. The SWG and TFs will be established to discuss other important issues.
+9. For other important issues, the SWG and TFs will be established to discuss them.

 1. Participate in the Drug Lag/Loss TF to identify regulatory issues and propose measures to eliminate drug lag/loss.

-Propose scientifically and logically valid proposals based on evidence using questionnaires, etc., on what we should aim for in order to solve the issues advocated in the "How it should be done" study group.
+Make scientifically and logically valid proposals based on evidence, using questionnaires, etc., in order to achieve the goal of resolving the issues raised at the "How it should be done" study group.

-2. Make recommendations on the procedural system for change management after approval, especially to reduce concerns about stable supply when changes occur, together with the relevant committees and related industry associations, and achieve an internationally consistent system.
+2. Make recommendations on the procedural system for post-approval change management, especially to reduce concerns about stable supply when changes occur, together with the relevant Committee and related industry associations, to achieve an internationally consistent system (study for the full revision of the February 10 Notice).

-3. Identify issues, study and make recommendations on solutions for further internationalization of the Japanese inspection system in line with the internationalization of the GMP inspection system, such as the Pharmaceutical Inspection Convention and the Pharmaceutical Inspection Cooperative Scheme (PIC/S) and the International Cooperation of Medicines Regulatory Authorities (ICMRA).
+3. Identify issues for further internationalization of the Japanese inspection system in line with the internationalization of the GMP inspection system, including the Pharmaceutical Inspection Convention and the Pharmaceutical Inspection Cooperative Scheme (PIC/S), and cooperative inspections by the International Cooperation of Medicines Regulatory Authorities (ICMRA), and study and make recommendations on how to resolve such issues.

-2. Actively discuss with academia and authorities (MHLW and PMDA) the future pharmaceutical affairs system and its operation methods through public presentations at regulatory science conferences, submission of papers, and other public forums.
+2. Actively discuss with academia and authorities (MHLW and PMDA) the future pharmaceutical affairs system and its operation methods through presentations at various academic conferences, submission of papers, and other public forums.

 Related Information